 A. A defender employee should respect and comply with the law and these canons.
-A defender employee should report to the appropriate
+A defender employee should report to the appropriate supervising authority any attempt to induce the defender employee to violate these canons.

 Note: A number of criminal statutes of general applicability govern defender employees' performance of official duties.
 These include: